TaxoPress/TaxoPress/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !

 == Arbitrary section ==
+* Version 1.2.3
+	* Fix Widgets Order/Selection
+	* Improve auto link feature
+	* Add a param to desactive font-size during tags cloud generation
+	* Add a param "min_usage" to display a tag in tags cloud
+	* Smallest size and largest size can be the same...
+* Version 1.2.2
+	* Add more options for inline related posts / tags
+	* Fix empty title bug
+	* Add maximum param for the function st_the_tags()

+* Version 1.2.1
+	* Fix limit for tag cloud
 * Version 1.2
     * New features
 		* Auto link tags in post content